 The cost of hair extension may vary significantly.
 The price range starts at twenty bucks and may go up to as high as a few thousand dollars.
 The final cost will largely depend on several factors.
 For example, the type and quality of hair, amount and length of hair and the method of application of the hair extensions.

-Another important variable that you need to include in the cost equation is the time required in applying the hair extension.
-Essentially, one can expect to spend a lot more if the method of application is time intensive.
+Another important variable that you need to include in the cost equation is the time required in applying hair extensions.
+Essentially, one can expect to spend a lot more if the method of application is time-intensive.

 - What factors affect hair extensions cost?

 - Hair extensions prices comparison

 - How much do hair extensions cost in a salon?

 - – Weft hair extensions cost

 - Hair extensions maintenance cost

 - What’s the profit margin of hair extensions?